tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 know all that we need to about the gospel.
 When taken to an extreme, it can lead us to reject God's word and His prophets.
-The scriptures contain many examples of this: from the self-assured Pharisees, mentioned previously; to the Nephites who lived in the time preceding Jesus' visit to the Americas, who relied on their own wisdom to conclude that "it is not reasonable that such a being as Christ shall come."^[[Helaman 16:18](https://www.churchofjesuschrist.org/study/scriptures/bofm/hel/16?lang=eng&id=p18#p18)] Ultimately, of course, these people were proven wrong, their false certainty shaken by truth with which it was incongruent.
+The scriptures contain many examples of this: from the self-assured Pharisees, mentioned previously; to the Nephites in the time preceding Jesus' visit to the Americas, who relied on their own wisdom to conclude that "it is not reasonable that such a being as Christ shall come."^[[Helaman 16:18](https://www.churchofjesuschrist.org/study/scriptures/bofm/hel/16?lang=eng&id=p18#p18)] Ultimately, of course, these people were proven wrong, their false certainty shaken by truth with which it was incongruent.